pinting/oraculum/README.md

 SELECT email FROM users WHERE (email = 'a' OR email = 'b') AND NOT users.id = 1;
 ```

 Two things have to be true of every statement the system produces.
-It has to be **grammatical** - a well-formed word or phrase.
-And it has to be **meaningful** - something the system can actually understand.
+It has to be **grammatical**: a well-formed word or phrase.
+It also has to be **meaningful**: something the system can actually understand.
 Both are enforced one token at a time while the model is writing, so neither is ever checked after the fact.

 ## Architecture

-### 1. Tokens - characters, words, pieces of text
+### 1. Tokens: characters, words, pieces of text

 A grammar talks about text: the word `tiger`, a comma, an identifier.
 A language model emits **tokens** drawn from a fixed vocabulary and the same text can arrive many ways.